-4.1.2 Troll Survey on Age-0 Pacific Bluefin Tuna
+4.1.1.
+Troll survey on age-0 Pacific Bluefin tuna

-Recruitment abundance index (standardized CPUE from the Japanese troll fishery) for current stock assessment is based on the sales slips issued by the commercial markets.
-Since 2017, a new fishery management scheme for PBF by the local government, which includes substantial Individual Quota and the obligation to make effort for the minimum size limitation, was introduced, and the troll fishery operation had to be affected by this new management.
+Recruitment abundance index (standardized CPUE from the Japanese troll fishery) for current PBF stock assessment is based on the sales slips issued by the commercial markets.
+Since 2017, a new fishery management scheme for PBF by the local government, which includes substantial Individual quota and the obligation to make effort for the minimum size limitation, was introduced, and the troll fishery operation had to be affected by this new management.
 Due to this change, the abundance index from the Japanese troll fishery lost its continuity before and after 2016.
-The FRI commenced a real-time monitoring survey of troll fishery's operations in 2011, which has been targeting age-0 PBF, to make an alternative recruitment index.
-Currently, the data logger and transmitter were installed on 70 troll fishing boats in six prefectures (Mie, Wakayama, Kochi, Miyazaki, Nagasaki and Shimane).
-Once the fishermen input their catch number of age-0 fish during the fishing operation, the catch information with geographic position and Sea Surface Temperature (SST) data are sent to the FRI via a cellular network on a real time basis.
+The FRI commenced using a real-time monitoring survey data of troll fishery's operations in 2011, which has been targeting age-0 PBF, to make an alternative recruitment index.
+Furthermore, since 2021 fishing year, IQ-independent charter real-time monitoring surveys were initiated to ensure sufficient operations in each spatial and temporal stratum, in addition to the conventional real-time monitoring.
+When a troll fisherman on a vessel equipped with a data logger and transmitter inputs the number of age-0 fish caught during fishing operation, that catch information including geographic position and Sea Surface Temperature (SST) data is sent to the FRI in real time via a cellular network.
+The FRI reported this new recruitment index based on the data of real-time monitoring troll

-Using a part of those data, totally 2,840 days operational data from 14 real-time monitoring vessels, which targeted for age-0 PBF (i.e., 40-60 cm fork length) during the winter season (November to following February) in the East China Sea were used to standardize the CPUE by Vector Autoregressive Spatio-Temporal (VAST) model formulated a delta-generalized linear mixed model.
-The FRI reported this new recruitment index to the PBFWG meeting of the ISC (Fujioka et al., 2021).
-In the PBFWG meeting held in March 2022, the feasibility of this index as an input data for the assessment was discussed, and the WG agreed to use this recruitment index after 2016 fishing year for one of the sensitivity analyses and robustness tests for the update of stock assessment.
+The FRI reported this new recruitment index based on the data of real-time monitoring troll vessels and the chartered troll survey to the PBFWG meeting of the ISC (Fujioka et al., 2023).
+Totally 3,587 days operational data from 14 real-time monitoring vessels, which targeted for age-0 PBF (i.e., 30-60 cm fork length) during the winter season (November to following February) in the East China Sea were used to standardize the CPUE by Vector Autoregressive Spatio-Temporal (VAST) model formulated a delta-generalized linear mixed model.
+Estimated indices for 2011-2022 were quite similar to the traditional sales slip index throughout the overlapping period (2011-2016), and the latest high values confirmed robust whichever using chartered real-time monitoring data or not.
+In the PBFWG meeting held in March 2023, it was agreed to evaluate the performance of this index, either for use as input data for the next stock assessment in the 2024 and MSE.

-4.1.3 Tissue Sampling and Technical Development for Close-kin Analysis for PBF
+4.1.2.
+Tissue sampling and technical development for close-kin analysis for PBF